-I’ve avoided cooking steaks for a long time.
-It seemed so intimidating.
-Plus, my husband is a rancher and he’s pro at it, so I had him do it until recent years!
+I avoided cooking steaks for a long time.
+It seemed so intimidating to make them absolutely perfect.
+Plus, my husband is a rancher and he’s a pro at it, so I had him do it until recent years!

-You can use practically ANY steak for this recipe, but here’re a few points to consider:
+You can use practically ANY steak for this recipe, but here’re a few types and information on why we recommend them.

 - Ribeye steak – One of the most popular cuts, ribeye steak is an expensive cut, but is also the most flavorful due to high marbling.
 Worth every penny!
 And this pan-searing method works perfectly!

-- New York strip – Arguably, the most popular steak!
+- New York strip – Arguably, the most popular cut!
 And for a good reason: it’s lean, tender and has a good flavor.

 - T-bone / Porterhouse – Both of these cuts have a T-shaped bone and includes 2 cuts of beef: New York Strip on one side and tenderloin on other.
 The size of the each of these cuts determine whether it’s called t-bone steak, or porterhouse steak.
 Also, keep in mind, bone-in steaks cook slightly longer.

 - Top Sirloin steak – This one is slightly tougher cut of beef.
 And it’s best, marinated and grilled.
-My red wine marinated grilled steak skewers are an excellent use of this cut!
+My grilled steak skewers are an excellent use of this cut!

 - Filet mignon – This buttery tender tenderloin steak is not as flavorful, but it’s quite popular due its tenderness.
 It’s an excellent cut for pan-searing!
 This bacon-wrapped filet mignon recipe is my favorite.